A Complete Guide to Mortgage Retention

 Gas and electrical problems can be tricky to remedy, and it might be a time-consuming process, especially if the property needs rewiring or the gas system needs to be made safe.

-Once the work is completed, the lender will ask for a gas and electrical safety report and may also ask for a gas/electrical engineer to compile a report on the wiring/boiler/pipes.
+Once the work is completed, the lender will ask for a gas and electrical safety report and may also request a gas or electrical engineer to compile a report on the wiring, boiler, or pipework.

 Mortgage Retention for Structural Defects

-For minor structural defects like reinforcing a supporting wall and in rarer cases underpinning a property a lender may opt to retain funds.
+For minor structural defects, such as reinforcing a supporting wall and, in rarer cases, underpinning a property, a lender may opt to retain funds.

-Structural defects come in all shapes and sizes, and it is hard to say what will cause a lender to retain funds rather than decline it is done on a case-by-case basis and lenders will ultimately be assessing risk.
+Structural defects come in all shapes and sizes, and it is hard to say what will cause a lender to retain funds rather than decline.
+This is done on a case-by-case basis, with lenders ultimately assessing risk.

 What is a Mortgage Retention Survey?

-If you buy a property with a mortgage a lender will instruct a survey of the property in most cases this is to check:
+If you buy a property with a mortgage, a lender will instruct a survey of the property in most cases.
+This is to check that:

 • The property is valued correctly.

-• The property meets the lender’s criteria (i.e. standard construction).
+• The property meets the lender’s criteria, such as standard construction.

 • The property is mortgageable overall.